piotrkubisa/localcb/README.md

             sh ./localcb.sh
 ```

-In above example the command will be printed out, so it can be easily modified (note: backslashes and new lines were added for reasons of brevity).
+In above example the command will be printed out, so it can be easily modified (note: backslashes and new lines were added for brevity).

 ## Credits